The ex/vi specification is based on the historical practice found

 Text input maps had the same problems with expanding the lhs for

-command as did the ex abbreviate
+the ex map! and unmap! command as did the ex abbreviate and

-commands.
+unabbreviate commands.
 See the RATIONALE for the ex abbreviate

 command.
 POSIX.1‐2008 requires similar modification of some

-historical practice for the map
+historical practice for the map and unmap commands, as described

-for the abbreviate
+for the abbreviate and unabbreviate commands.

-s that were subsets of other map
+Historically, maps that were subsets of other maps behaved

 differently depending on the order in which they were defined.